batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 ## Web Interface Workflow

-The Batteries Included web interface provides a streamlined workflow for managing infrastructure, making complex operations accessible to users with varying levels of technical expertise.
-The interface is designed around common tasks and workflows, with a focus on simplicity and usability.
+The Batteries Included web interface goes far beyond simply making Kubernetes more approachable - it fundamentally improves operational safety and efficiency through context-aware editing and immediate feedback.

-Key components of the web interface include:
+The main components of the web interface include:

 - **Dashboard**: Overview of system health, resources, and recent activities.
   The dashboard provides a quick summary of the system's status and highlights